robparrott/version-control-workshop/why_use_vc.rst

    what has changed.

    You release some code, and a month later someone finds a critical bug.
-   In the intervening month your code has diverged substantially, making it difficult to fix what may be a simple problem.
+   In the intervening month your code has diverged substantially from your previous release, making it difficult to fix what may be a simple problem.
 Version control makes it easy to return to a previous state of your code in order to fix a problem without losing all of your intervening work.

 Why version control?
 ====================